Eukaryot/sonic3air/framework/external/curl/curl/docs/CODE_STYLE.md

 We also work hard on writing code that are warning-free on all the major platforms and in general on as many platforms as possible.
-Code that obviously will cause warnings will not be accepted as-is.
+Code that obviously causes warnings is not accepted as-is.

 ## Naming